For overall facial geometry

 AI measures your facial width-to-height ratio in seconds.
 Free, instant results.

-Calculate My FWHR →Free · No signup · Instant results · 38,000+ faces scanned
+Calculate My FWHR →Free · No signup · Instant results · 17 metrics · NIH-cited landmarks

-Here is how different FWHR ranges correlated with attractiveness scores across our dataset:
+Here is how different FWHR ranges typically correlate with attractiveness ratings in published facial-perception research:

 Very narrow